NAMUH is a work of visionary near-future science fiction.

 Michael, still assessing the conversation in his head, asks, “Brahma, what did you mean by a flyover?”

-The group of five continue the discussion for another thirty minutes on the forest floor before hunger gets the best of them.
-They follow Apollo, who follows the Sprite, back onto a track that will lead them to the small town of Dargaville, just over six Kilometres southeast of their location.
+The group of five continues the discussion for another thirty minutes on the forest floor before hunger gets the best of them.
+They follow Apollo, who follows the Sprite, back onto a track that will lead them to the small town of Dargaville, just over six kilometres southeast of their location.

-One of the staff acknowledges she sees them and returns to the seating control panel on the touchscreen at the front face of the building, just to the side of the café’s main entrance, which is central to the building’s face.
+One of the staff acknowledges them and returns to the seating control panel on the touchscreen at the front face of the building, just to the side of the café’s main entrance.

 After touching a few icons, cursing, and then touching a few more, Brahma walks over to her, smiles, and asks to have a look.

-From the table closest to Brahma, the telescopic arm then performs a rising arc movement towards the farthest.
-The seating system has activated a four-way knuckle near the top of the arm that allows for exactly one table-space movement in four different directions.
-Then, lowering to seating height, it joins the other, a hearty ‘click’ signifying its secure position.
+From the table closest to Brahma, the telescopic arm performs a rising arc movement towards the furthest.
+The seating system activates a four-way knuckle near the top of the arm that allows for exactly one table-space movement in four different directions.
+Lowering to seating height, it joins the other, a hearty ‘click’ signifying its secure position.

 Zoe activates the built-in computer within each table by swiping a pass card over the control panel near its centre, causing the café’s menu to flash onto the surface in front of each person.

-“Let me know if you have any problems,” smiles Zoe.
-Then, she places her hand on Brahma’s shoulder and delicately whispers, “Thank you,” into his ear, her lips briefly brushing his ear lobe.
+“Let me know if you have any problems,” Zoe smiles.
+She then places her hand on Brahma’s shoulder and delicately whispers, “Thank you,” into his ear, her lips briefly brushing his ear lobe.

 Tara cannot help herself and says, “Well, Brahma, she obviously likes a man who is good with his fingers.”